-Traders were nervously watching developments in North Korea, where the military conducted its sixth and most powerful nuclear test over the weekend.
-Pyongyang said it had tested an advanced hydrogen bomb for a long-range missile, prompting the threat of a "massive" military response from the United States if it or its allies were threatened.
+Traders were nervously watching developments in North Korea, where the military conducted its sixth and most powerful nuclear test during the weekend.
+Pyongyang said it had tested an advanced hydrogen bomb for a long-range missile, prompting the threat of a massive military response from the United States if it or its allies were threatened.

 That put downward pressure on crude as traders moved money out of oil - seen as high-risk markets - into gold futures , traditionally viewed as a safe haven for investors.
 Spot gold prices rose for a third day, gaining 0.9 percent on Monday.